RobDickinson/my-kudu-setup/README.md

 # my-kudu-setup
-Using Ubuntu to build and test Kudu
+Using Ubuntu and CLion for Kudu development

-## Background
+## Motivation

-The Kudu documentation ([here](http://getkudu.io/docs/installation.html#ubuntu_from_source) and [here](https://github.com/cloudera/kudu)) is pretty good, but I wanted to create a reproducible procedure for building & testing Kudu on Ubuntu. (starting from scratch)
+The Kudu documentation ([here](http://getkudu.io/docs/installation.html#ubuntu_from_source) and [here](https://github.com/cloudera/kudu)) is quite good, but I wanted to capture all the steps to configuring Ubuntu for Kudu development in one comphrensive and easily reproducible procedure.

-This procedure also includes necessary tweaks for a proxied network environment like we have here at Intel.
+This also includes necessary tweaks for a proxied network environment like we have here at Intel.

 ## Install Ubuntu 15.10